 ‘cosmetic‘ means any article or substance [except a medicine as defined in the Medicines and Related Substances Act, 1965 (Act No. 101 of 1965) intended to be rubbed, poured, sprinkled or sprayed on or otherwise applied to the human body for purposes of cleansing, beautifying, promoting attractiveness or improving or altering the appearance, and includes any part or ingredient of any such article or substance.

 For the Food Control Directorate to use the excuse that CBD is a scheduled substance (medicine), and therefore may not be used as a food ingredient is unsustainable, as many vitamins, minerals, amino acids, probiotics and other natural health substances are also found in the medicines schedules yet allowed to be used to fortify common foodstuffs in low daily dosages.
-CBD under 20mg per day in foods, beverages and cosmetics should be no different, according to its well established safety profile.
+CBD under 20mg per day in foods, beverages and cosmetics should be no different, according to its well-established safety profile.

 Despite the May 2019 exemption notice for CBD within certain perimeters clearly exempting CBD from the “medicines” schedules, and not being deemed a medicine within the exemption perimeters based upon current scientific facts relating to its safety and de minimus risk presented by the TNHA in High Court documents lodged in the review of the 2017 scheduling of CBD, and for the products in question being declared neither medicines, complementary medicines or food supplements by the SAHPRA, the Food Control Directorate point blank refuses to allow CBD to be used as a food, beverage or cosmetic ingredient (additive).
 No succinct substantiation for their blockade frustratingly enforced by the Port Health Authority has been forthcoming for over seven months now.

 All through to August the Food Control Directorate continued to impose its import embargo on CBD-containing foodstuffs, beverages and cosmetics without any written reasons.
 At one point the police (SAPS) took samples of imported CBD-containing foodstuffs on the instruction of Mr Jean Le Roux a senior inspector of the Port Health Authority, and had them tested in their laboratories in Pretoria.
-A Captain Marshall of SAPS ordered the relevant testing.
+Captain Marshall of SAPS ordered the relevant testing.
 The State forensic lab results indicated that all the CBD-containing imports tested were within the legal exemption notice perimeters and were NOT medicines.
 He then called for the release of the products.
 The Food Control Directorate refused to sign the authority to release the shipment.
-Due to the perishable nature of these types of goods, they were returned to sender at the importer’s own cost.
+Due to the perishable nature of these types of goods, they were returned to the sender at the importer’s own cost.
 Others have not been so lucky, with many products perishing and becoming worthless.

 The result of this blockade is that the South African public are being denied access to imported CBD-containing edibles, drinkables and cosmetics, which are ubiquitous and consumed by millions of people in many parts of the developed world.

 It is estimated that the CBD edible market will be worth U.S. $4.1 billion by 2022 in the USA alone, as the popularity of the ingredient in functional foods increases.
 The Google annual search report in 2018 showed that CBD gummies was the third most searched-for term under the food category, proving the popularity of CBD in this form.
 From chocolate and sweets to beer, wine, and even hummus, the list is ever-growing.
-The health benefits of CBD and tax benefits to the fiscus are denied due to an out-of-date and out of touch bureaucracy dictated by 1965 and 1992 apartheid legislation and apparent bias against the cannabis plant.
+The health benefits of CBD and tax benefits to the fiscus are denied due to an out-of-date and out-of-touch bureaucracy dictated by 1965 and 1992 apartheid legislation and apparent bias against the cannabis plant.

 The TNHA is handling matter in a serious light.
 The Food Control Directorate is a creature of its statute (Act) and is clearly overreaching in its mandate by blocking imports of foodstuffs, beverages and cosmetics containing CBD, considering the reasonableness and science-based SAHPRA exemption framework.